-- (a) has been successfully prosecuted for relevant criminal offences; or - (b) has been found to have engaged in inappropriate practice under the Professional Services Review scheme and has received Final Determinations on two (or more) occasions.
+- (a) has been successfully prosecuted for relevant criminal offences; or - (b) has been found to have engaged in inappropriate practice under the Professional Services Review scheme.

 The Committee can take no further action, counsel or reprimand the practitioner, or determine that the practitioner be disqualified from Medicare for a particular period or in relation to particular services for up to five years.